-Exploring the outer limits of photography is an alluring aspect of my work, but there are other motivating forces surrounding my creations, which lead to more compelling insights of “Photography as Art.”
+Exploring the outer limits of photography is an alluring aspect of my work, but then there are other motivating forces surrounding my creations, from my childhood, travels, books I’ve read, which lead to other compelling insights of “Photography as Art.”

-It begins with a “pre-visualization” that for the Aurora series I have already described, but for a photographic artist it’s one thing to have an idea and another to have all the pieces of the process in place to execute it.
-[This is unlike a painter who can put a blank canvas on an easel and with palette in hand can immediately come to realize an idea.]
+It begins with a “pre-visualization” that for the Aurora series I have already described, but unlike a painter who can put a blank canvas on an easel and with palette & brush in hand can immediately come to realize an idea,

-In the meantime, if gathering the pieces takes three weeks or in this case a dozen years, the creative urges within me are similar to the convulsions of the Alien, like in the movie by that name, demanding to burst out, birthing my creations.
-It has nothing to do with outside influences, or fame or fortune, it all comes from within.
+In the meantime, if gathering the pieces takes three weeks or in this case a dozen years, the creative photographic urges within me are similar to the convulsions of the “Alien,” in the movie by that name, thumping from within my chest and abdomen, eating at me, demanding to burst out, to birth my visual conceptions.

 I came to calling the pieces of this group the “Aurora wEos” series, as in part Auroras are colorful displays created in our atmosphere by the interaction of electrons with oxygen and nitrogen, and because in Roman mythology Aurora is the goddess that flies across the sky announcing the morning, and equivalent to Eos in Greek mythology where she is depicted as a beautiful woman, which you will always find in my artwork.